 Proprietor, Vicki Wilson, spends many of her days combing the Greenbrier Valley for antiques to sell.
 Decades on the hunt, she fills a unique role – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.

-Every room is filled -- silver to jewelry, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
+Every room is filled -- vintage linens, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
 One recent acquisition?
 Handmade banquet cloths from the personal collection of Hermann Rusch, the founder of The Greenbrier’s Culinary Apprenticeship Program.

 Robert’s Antiques, Wine & Gourmet Shop is a different sort of antique shop.
 The Hamilton’s, Robert and Mary Jane, opened for business in 1990.
 Since then, it has passed to son, Robbie.
 As for their collection of early 18th to late 19th century antiques, they come from all across the globe – mint-condition furniture, paintings, Chinese porcelain, crystal and pewter pieces to name a few.

-In the front of the shop, they stock over 900 labels of wine, beer and champagne -- plus caviar, artisan cheese, foie gras, pate, smoked salmon and other delights.
-In the back, private wine-tastings and parties are held (post Covid19) – an astute use of this unique and eclectic space.
+In the front of the shop, they stock more than 900 labels of wine, beer and champagne -- plus caviar, artisan cheese, foie gras, pate, smoked salmon and other delights.
+In the back, private wine tastings are held -- an astute use of this unique and eclectic space.